 We are all familiar with the facts of our origin and the course which life takes from the womb until death.
 But at the end of our lifespan, whether it terminates in youth or in old age, our familiarity with the nature of things comes to an end.
 It has been surmised that death means total and final annihilation.
 But this is not so.
 Death is simply a means of consigning us to a new womb, to the womb of the universe itself.
 From that point, we are ushered into another world: the Hereafter.
 While the present, physical world as we know it has a finite time-frame, the Hereafter stretches away from us into infinity.
-We fondly imagine that there is some parallel between the there is some parallel between the pleasures and pains of this world and those of the peyt, but, in truth, pothing that we of the next, but, in truth, nothing that we can experience in this world will ever match the extremes of agony and bliss of the life after death.
+We fondly imagine that there is some parallel between the pleasures and pains of this world and those of the next, but, in truth, nothing that we can experience in this world will ever match the extremes of agony and bliss of the life after death.
 Those who merit punishment in the Hereafter will be condemned to suffer the most horrific pain for all time to come.
 But those who merit God's blessings in the Hereafter shall know the most wonderful joy and contentment.